Java Gel Stain vs. Antique Walnut Gel Stain – Choosing the Right General Finishes Gel Stain

 Perhaps you’re starting to think Java gel stain is too dark.
 If you want that warm, dark wood but don’t want to go too dark, Antique Walnut gel stain maybe what you are looking for.

 In this kitchen, Antique Walnut gel stain was applied with a staining pad and finished with Satin Gel Top Coat.
 In this photo it looks dark, but it’s still not as dark at Java.
 If you’re thinking about transforming your light cabinets, furniture, built-ins or doors to dark, but are looking for a color that is more brown instead of espresso, I’d recommend trying out the Antique Walnut.
 It allows for more grain to show through than Java.
 Even with 3 coats of Antique Walnut, it still shows the grain of the wood and does not have a solid appearance like applying 3 coats of Java.
+If it’s hard to tell from the picture, I get it.
+We are awesome at refinishing cabinets in the Phoenix, Arizona are, but not the best photographers.

 Changing from light to dark may seem like a fad or trend.
 In my opinion, it isn’t and really makes a lot of sense in many homes.
 Look how the custom stained glass feature goes from drab to fab in the Antique Walnut gel stain restyle on this door.
 Want more?
 Looking for step-by- step instruction?
 Check out our DIY Video Tutorials for the exact process and supplies we use here at Restyle Junkie.
+You’ll get access to my exact method of applying gel stain, including a shopping list.
+Want a teaser?
+My favorite terry cloth pads for application can be found at Harbor Freight.